 Cheap Oil Column Heaters

 Column heaters use electricity to heat oil and circulate it through columns, producing heat.
-They’re generally more expensive than electric fan heaters, with prices ranging between $35 and $400.
-In terms of running costs, expect to pay around $137 over winter for this type of heater (based on the same assumptions used in our heater running costs article linked above).
+They’re generally more expensive than electric fan heaters, with prices ranging between $35 and just over $400.
+Here are a couple of budget-friendly options to think about:

 Kmart 5 Fin Oil Heater

-The 1000W Kmart column heater, featuring five fins, is ideal for small rooms.
+This 1,000W Kmart column heater, featuring five fins, is ideal for small rooms.
 It’s equipped with three heater settings for your comfort – low, medium and high – and comes with an adjustable thermostat.
-Generally oil heaters, including this Kmart model, don’t produce instant heat, so they’re not suitable for spot heating.
+Generally, oil heaters, including this Kmart model, don’t produce instant heat, so they’re not suitable for spot heating.
 Nevertheless, it produces long-lasting heat, unlike a fan heater.

-Similarly to the Kmart fan heater that was mentioned above, the Kmart oil heater is said to have been tested to applicable Australian electrical safety standards and certified as compliant, being equipped with overheat protection and a safety tip over switch.
+Similar to the Kmart fan heater that was mentioned above, the Kmart oil heater is said to have been tested to applicable Australian electrical safety standards and certified as compliant, being equipped with overheat protection and a safety tip-over switch.
 It comes in a traditional white colour finish.

 - Size (HxWxD): 705 x 162 x 330mm